 The illiquidity of the market may adversely affect the ability of the Manager to arrive at a fair value for those securities at certain times and could make it difficult for the Fund to sell the securities.
 There are fewer dealers in the market for lower and unrated securities than investment grade securities.
 The prices quoted by different dealers may vary significantly and the spread between the bid and asked price is generally much larger than for higher quality instruments.
 Under adverse market or economic conditions, the secondary market for lower and unrated fixed income securities could contract further, independent of any specific adverse changes in the condition of a particular issuer, and these instruments may become illiquid.
 As a result, the Fund could find it more difficult to sell these securities or may be able to sell them only at prices lower than if they were widely traded.
 Prices realized upon the sale of the lower or unrated securities, under these circumstances, may be less than the prices used in calculating the Fund's value.
-Since investors generally perceive that there are greater risks associated with lower or unrated fixed income securities.
+Since investors generally perceive that there are greater risks associated with lower or unrated fixed income securities, the yields and prices of the securities may tend to fluctuate more than those for higher rated securities.
 In the lower quality segments of the fixed income securities market, changes in perceptions of issuers' creditworthiness tend to occur more frequently and in a more pronounced manner than do changes in higher quality segments of the fixed income securities market, resulting in greater yield and price volatility.

 Stock Indices and Related Derivatives.
 The use of options on stock indices and stock index futures contracts as hedging devices involves several risks.
 No assurance can be given that a correlation will exist between price movements in the stock index and price movements in the securities that are the subject of the hedge.
 Positions in futures contracts may be closed out only on the exchange on which they were entered into or through a linked exchange.
 In addition, although the Manager intends to enter into futures contracts only if an active market exists for the contracts, no assurance can be given that an active market will exist for the contracts at any particular time.
 Certain exchanges do not permit trading in particular contracts at prices that represent a fluctuation in price during a single day's trading beyond a certain set limit.
-If prices fluctuate during a single day's trading beyond a be prevented from promptly liquidating unfavorable positions and thus be subject to losses.
+If prices fluctuate during a single day's trading beyond those limits, the Fund could be prevented from promptly liquidating unfavorable positions and thus be subject to losses.